WELDREALITY HOME PAGE 4.

 The VP continues.
 "Joe, you know I believe in the "KIS" principle for our manufacturing plants.
 Two years ago when Ed Craig was here, he demonstrated that we have THREE PRACTICAL weld transfer modes available for all the manual / robot welds in our plants.

-when our weld decision makers fully understand the process and these 3 weld modes.
-Ed taught us his unique Weld Clock Method, and showed us that with three simple Weld Clock (wire feed) and volt settings, that we could instantly attain the highest possible robot MIG weld productivity and quality.
+Ed taught us his unique. simple Weld Clock Method, and showed us that with three simple Weld Clock (wire feed) and Volt settings, that we could instantly attain the highest possible robot MIG weld productivity and quality.

 I thought Ed's Weld Process Control - Best Practice training was great as it revealed that using the least costly, weld equipment and consumables, that our weld personnel that took the training did not have to even take notes to provide the optimum settings for the desired welds .